shir0her0/suraksha/README.md

 # SURAKSHA — Login Simulation (Research & Education)

-Single-page simulation mimicking Google's sign-in design language to collect behavioral signals for passive CAPTCHA research.
+Single-page Sign in simulation to collect behavioral signals, browser/device data and environmental variables for passive CAPTCHA research.
 This project focuses on privacy-preserving client-side obfuscation and derived feature collection.
 Raw credentials are never sent to the backend.

 ## Quick Start